 Starmer paints Labour as ‘party of change’ after Rutherglen victory

-The Labour leader celebrated his party’s higher-than-expected swing from the SNP which experts believe could open the door to Downing Street.
+The Labour leader celebrated his party’s higher-than-expected swing from the SNP, which experts believe could open the door to Number 10.

 Sir Keir Starmer has pitched Labour as the “party of change” as he set his sights on the general election after Labour’s resounding victory over the SNP in the Rutherglen and Hamilton West by-election.